 On the other hand, if you can’t seem to find the type of friends at varsity as you had back home, or you really miss your friends from school, that’s ok.
 It’s a big adjustment.
 One of my best friends is studying in Potchefstroom, and I only see her every few months or so.
 It sucks, but you can’t do anything about it.

-r friends funny jokes or pictures, or send them a post card from your university town.
+You can simply try to email, SMS, phone and IM your long-distance friends as often as possible, and keep them up to date on developments in your life so that you don’t become strangers.
+Stay up an extra 15mins each night to check in with your ex bio-partner on Mxit.
+Email your friends funny jokes or pictures, or send them a post card from your university town.
 Message them on Facebook, or MMS them photos of the cute ‘I miss you’ teddy bear you spot when you’re out shopping.
 When you go home – even for short holidays – make a point of organising a mini-reunion.

 It requires some effort, but when you see them in your December holiday and you have maintained your ability to make each other laugh until your stomachs hurt, you’ll realise that it was worth it.